wnk4242/wnk4242.github.io/_pages/about.md

 One of the coolest computational skills I've picked up for research is high-performance computing (HPC).
-I run large-scale simulations on HPC servers—like Grace, Texas A&M University's powerful computing cluster.
-Whether it's through university clusters or cloud-based platforms, HPC has completely transformed the way I do research.
-Tasks that would’ve taken months on a regular computer now wrap up in just a week or even days—while crunching through tens of millions of data points!
-This kind of power doesn’t just save time—it opens the door to more ambitious, complex, and exciting research questions.
+I run large-scale simulations on HPC servers in the university or on cloud-based platforms, like AWS EC2.
+Using HPC, simulations that would’ve taken months on a regular computer now wrap up in just a week or even days!
+This kind of power opens the door to more ambitious, complex, and exciting research questions.

 <p align="center">
   <img src="https://raw.githubusercontent.com/wnk4242/wnk4242.github.io/master/images/sbatchhprc.gif" />